 I'm also a student in Idaho State University's Ph.D. in English and the Teaching of English program, which emphasizes pedagogy more than most English literature programs.
 I serve as the Web Editor for In the Library with the Lead Pipe, an open access, open peer reviewed library journal.

-As the Instruction and Outreach Librarian for the College of Western Idaho, I'm working with students, faculty, and other librarians to help promote critical information literacy and library use, both physical and online.
+In my previous role as the Instruction Coordinator and Faculty Outreach Librarian for the College of Western Idaho, I worked with students, other librarians, faculty, and staff to promote critical information literacy and library use.

-Outside of that, I've hosted a college radio show on KUCR & WRUR, been in at least one band, and learned how to put into praxis many of the insights from my cultural studies & other reflective pursuits through participation in various do-it-ourselves communities.
-If you're looking for communities related to librarianship, you might start by checking out #critlib and Hack Library School, each of which I often look to for insights.
+Outside of that more clearly academic stuff, I've hosted a college radio show on KUCR & WRUR, been in at least one band, and learned from participation and collective study in various do-it-ourselves communities.
+If you're looking for communities related to librarianship, you might start by checking out #critlib, The Librarian Parlor, and Hack Library School, each of which I often look to for insights.